RESEARCH STARTER

 Voice is a complex response.
 Simply recognizing that social mobility is blocked for members of one’s own group is insufficient to prompt social change activity.
 Two additional perceptions of the overall social structure are important: its stability and its legitimacy.
 Stability is concerned with how fixed or secure the social hierarchy seems.
 Theoretically, no group is completely secure in its relative superiority; even groups that historically have been considered superior must work to maintain their favored position.
 If members of a denigrated group believe that alternatives to the current social hierarchy are possible, they are encouraged to reassess their own value.
 Legitimacy, in contrast, involves the bases for a group’s negative distinctiveness.
 If a group believes that its social inferiority is attributable to illegitimate causes such as discrimination in hiring practices or educational opportunities, group members will be more likely to challenge their inferior position.

 Voice challenges to negative distinctiveness take two general forms: social creativity and direct competition.
 Social creativity involves altering or redefining the elements of comparison.
-The group’s social positions and resources, however, need not be altered.
-In one approach, a group may simply limit the groups with which it compares itself, focusing on groups that are similar.
-A group of factory workers may choose to compare itself with warehouse workers or postal employees rather than with a group of advertising executives.
-This approach increases the chances that the outcome of the comparison will be favorable to one’s own group.
-The group might also identify a new area of comparison, such as bilingual fluency, in its effort to enhance group distinctiveness.
+However, the group’s social positions and resources need not be altered.
+In one approach, a group may simply limit the groups with which it compares itself, focusing on similar groups.
+A group of factory workers may choose to compare themselves with warehouse workers or postal employees rather than with a group of advertising executives.
+This approach increases the chances that the comparison outcome will be favorable to one’s own group.
+The group might also identify a new area of comparison, such as bilingual fluency, to enhance group distinctiveness.

 In-Group Bias